 Some of the notable open-air museums are:

-that displays life of the people of Reykjavik in the past.
+Árbæjarsafn in Iceland displays the life of Reykjavik people in the past.

 Tumba Madžari in Macedonia is a reconstruction of a Neolithic settlement placed northeast of Skopje, the capital of Macedonia.

 Alaska Native Heritage Center is situated on 26 wooded acres and has a Hall of Cultures, a theatre, a Gathering place, and six life-sized Native houses that surround Lake Tiulana.